sarahvenske/cash-flow/README.md

-# 💰 Cash-Flow: yearly bank account actity as a rewind
+# 💰 Cash-Flow: yearly bank account activity as a rewind

 ## About